Start Free

 Proceed as follows:

-1. Generate the token in SonarQube:
+1. Generate the token in SonarQube Server:

-• For a project token, go to the Security page of your SonarQube account and create a token.
+• For a project token, go to the Security page of your SonarQube Server account and create a token.

 • For a global token, ask your system administrator (The procedure is similar but you need the global Administer system permission.).